tracedence/python_guided_project/q01_create_class/README.md

 Also, define the following methods.

 * abs() that returns absolute value of the complex number
-* real() that returns real component of the complex number
-* imag() that returns complex component of the complex number
 * argument() that returns argument of the complex number
 * conjugate() that returns conjugate of the complex number